CR9: Ronaldo scores in 9th straight game to match Juve mark - WHIZ News

 The penalties came toward the end of each half as Ronaldo — who appeared bothered by a bloody cut to his ankle during the pre-match warmup — matched David Trezeguet’s streak from 2005.

-Ronaldo now has 19 goals in 19 matches of this season’s Italian league — only two fewer than he scored in all of last season.
+Ronaldo now has 19 goals in 19 matches of this season’s Italian league — only two fewer than he scored in all of last season — and i n 50 Serie A matches since joining Juventus from Real Madrid before last season, he has been involved in 50 goals (40 goals and 10 assists)

 Matthijs de Ligt added another for Juventus in added time by heading in a corner.